A detailed overview of this prestigious trichology course

-It is absolutely essential that all essays are received by the College for dispatch to independent examiners on the 7th and 21st days of each month.
-Essays submitted late will not be sent for marking until the next due date (no exceptions will be made).
-In such a situation the student will incur an additional charge for the marking of the essay.
+It is to be made absolutely clear that all essays must be received by the College for dispatch to its independent examiners by 6pm on the 7th and 21st days of each academic month.
+Essays submitted late will not be sent for marking until the next due date (no exceptions will be made) – therefore the student will lose one of the two paid for essays that month – Each lost essay will effectively extend the period of studentship by a unit of two weeks and incur the appropriate additional charge (£100 for each).
+Students seeking a long term break from course work must confirm this in writing and stop the monthly payments to the College during such an interlude.
+No reimbursements or catchup facilities exist where students pay monthly fees but fail to present essays / or present each on time.

 Starred (*) topics in the syllabus generally attract short answers, therefore two or three starred (*) topics may be submitted as one of the two permitted essays in any month.
 All essays must include a comprehensive bibliography.